 'Learn, Love and Live with the Lord'

 We take children from aged 4, and at 11 most of the children move on to St Peter’s Catholic Secondary school in Guildford.
-We are the parish school of St Edmund, King & Martyr in Godalming and with 206 children have two spaces in Year 5 and 1 space in Year 3 and Year 1.
+We are the parish school of St Edmund, King & Martyr in Godalming and with 210 children we are currently full.

 The Catholic Life of the School

 We hold Masses in school, and also Reconciliation Services in Advent and Lent, during which children and adults are able to avail themselves of the Sacrament of Reconciliation.
 We have also Lenten and Advent Masses before school which parishioners are most welcome to attend.
 Every day we have a collective act of worship or assembly, as a whole school, key stage or class,once a week the Headteacher leads a collective act of worship which is based on the weekend’s Gospel.
 We have regular celebration assemblies and Golden assemblies.

 We celebrate events in the life of the school – we hold Masses at Ladywell Convent in May and at the end of the school year, and our spiritual moving on day for Year 6 is also held there.
 We host the First Holy Communion sessions throughout the year and celebrate their work in regular assemblies.
 We have school trips to Life of Christ at Wintershall and Worth Abbey for the Good Shepherd Mass.
 Parishioners visit us each Spring to see Year 6 perform a Passion Play and parishioners joined us for our Carol concert and our Grandparents' Day.